example42/psick/docs/tp.md

 Prequesities for the magic to happen:

-  - Puppet 4 is installed locally.
+  - Puppet 4 or later must be installed locally.
 To do it from the control repo:

         bin/puppet_install.sh [redhatX|debian|ubuntu] # WIP on automatic OS detection